Pre-race tally has 124 teams from 13 countries entered in “Race to the Midnight Sun”.

 Four-person canoe (C4): 9 teams (4 men’s teams, 2 women’s, 3 mixed) – The C4s, first added in 2017, now are a full-blown class like others in the race.
 There appear to be some fast ones in the bunch.
 In men’s watch for the Yukon-Ontario team “Alpha Super Awesome Strokes of Genius Wolf Squadron “ and the team “C4Daze” with some top USA racers.
 The mixed category is a toss-up, but “Trois Rivieres” has paddlers with YRQ experience.
 And the women’s race will be between two teams of local YRQ veterans, “Dinji Zhu” captained by Pauline Frost, and “In the Crosshairs” captained by Carmen Gustafson.

-Voyageur canoe (VC): 13 teams (6 men’s teams, 5 women’s, 2 mixed) – “Yukon Wide Adventures” captained by Whitehorse’s Thomas de Jager is back to do something that has never been done – win three straight overall YRQ titles, albeit with a slightly different mix of paddlers each year.
-Certainly they are the men’s favorite, but watch out for the “Hatchet Lake Voyageurs” from Saskatchewan, returning to the YRQ after nearly a decade when they almost knocked off “The Texans.”
+Voyageur canoe (VC): 13 teams (6 men’s teams, 5 women’s, 2 mixed) – “Yukon Wide Adventures” captained by Whitehorse’s Thomas de Jager is back to do something that has been done just once before – win three straight overall YRQ titles, albeit with a slightly different mix of paddlers each year.
+Certainly they are the men’s favorite, but watch out for the “Hatchet Lake Voyageurs” from Saskatchewan, returning to the YRQ after nearly a decade when they almost knocked off “The Texans” (the only 3-straight overall champion).
 Remember those early battles?
 Also watch for the British team “C6 Heave Paddlesports”.
 In women’s VC, “Stix Together” from the Yukon has emerged as a favorite with a win and two runner-up finishes in the past three years while raising money to fight cancer along with perennial favorite “Paddlers Abreast” and “Team Whoa”.
 They’ll have a challenge from across the border, “The Wild Irises” from Skagway, Alaska.
 The mixed field has just two teams, “Aurora Dancer” from Nova Scotia, and “Spregurken” from Germany.